snaplet/vercel-action/README.md

 Vercel preview deployments happen automatically with each commit.
 This action allows you to take control over automatic deployments, which is helpful when you want to create external resources (like a database) and wait for services to be ready before deploying your code on Vercel.

-Combine this action with [snaplet/action](https://github.com/snaplet/action) to get a preview database with production-accurate data for each pull-request.
+Combine this action with [snaplet/action](https://github.com/snaplet/action) to get preview databases with production-accurate data for each of your Vercel preview deployment.
 [Learn more here.](#with-snaplet)

 ## Usage